ethyca/fides/docs/fidesops/docs/guides/saas_config.md

   - name: member
     requests:
       read:
+        method: GET
         path: /3.0/search-members
-        request_params:
+        query_params:
           - name: query
-            type: query
+            value: <email>
+        param_values:
+          - name: email
             identity: email
 ```
-In this example, the `email` identity value is used as a param named "query" and would look like this:
+In this example, the placeholder in the `query` query param would be replaced with the value of the `request_param` with a name of `email`, which is the `email` identity.
+The result would look like this:
 ```
 GET /3.0/search-members?query=name@email.com
 ```